What to do in Reykjavík

 Grjótaþorpið

 This small neighbourhood in downtown Reykjavík has some of the oldest houses in the city.
 The mean building year of all houses there is 1904.
-It was supposed to be torn down to build a highway in the 1960s but despite it not coming into fruition a lot of houses disappeared.
-Today, all houses have been beautifully restored and when walking there it is almost as being in another town.
+For a while, there were plans to tear down the entire area to build a highway in the 1960s and despite it not coming to fruition a lot of the buildings were destroyed.
+Today, the remaining houses have been beautifully restored, creating a mini historical village within the city.

 Esjan

 One of the most famous landmarks in Iceland.
 It is the longest mountain in the country and a very popular outdoor recreational area.
-It is about 900m at its highest.
+It is about 900m at its highest point.
 The path up the mountain is divided into sections and is marked with signs along the way.
 Each sign indicates how difficult the path ahead is.
-200 metres from the top is Steinn, the place more inexperienced climbers choose to go down again because the last 200 metres are very steep and difficult.
+200 metres from the top is Steinn (e.
+Stone), where inexperienced climbers usually turn around because the last 200 metres are quite steep and difficult.

 Gljúfrasteinn